zubir2k/HomeAssistantTNB/README.md

 This template only supports for single phase user.
 Will add for 3 phase soon inshaAllah

 ## Requirements
-1. Energy Sensor Integration (via CT Clamp, Smart RCCB and others) -> refer [here](https://www.home-assistant.io/docs/energy/electricity-grid/)
+1. Energy Sensor Integration (via CT Clamp, Smart RCCB and others) -> refer [here](https://www.home-assistant.io/docs/energy/electricity-grid/) \
+(Highly recommended - Shelly EM or 3EM with CT Clamp)

 ## Installation
 1. Copy all files into your Home Assistant directory and paste all files into `\config`.